The Reincarnation of the Strongest Exorcist in Another World: Light novel

 The series written by Kiichi Kosuzu began serialization online in December 2018 on the user-generated novel publishing website Shōsetsuka ni Narō.
-It was later acquired by Futabasha, who have published the series as a light novel with illustrations by Shiso (first volume) and Kihiro Yuzuki (from second volume) in five volumes since July 31, 2019 under their M Novels imprint.
+It was later acquired by Futabasha, who have published the series as a light novel with illustrations by Shiso (first volume) and Kihiro Yuzuki (from second volume) in six volumes since July 31, 2019 under their M Novels imprint.
 Futabasha republished the series with Yuunagi as the new illustrator since July 2022 under its Monster Bunko label.
+The light novels are licensed in English by J-Novel Club.

 Manga

 A manga adaptation with art by Toshinori Okazaki has been serialized online via Futabasha's Gaugau Monster website since May 2020.
-It has been collected in six tankōbon volumes.
+It has been collected in ten tankōbon volumes.
+The manga adaptation is also licensed in English by J-Novel Club.

 Anime

 On January 29, 2022, an anime adaptation was announced.
 It was later revealed to be a television series produced by Studio Blanc and directed by Ryōsuke Shibuya, with Nobuyoshi Nagayama serving as chief director, scripts written by Touko Machida, character designs handled by Masayoshi Kikuchi and Sayaka Ueno, and music composed by Alisa Okehazama.
-The series premiered on January 7, 2023, on AT-X and other networks.
+The series aired from January 7 to April 1, 2023, on AT-X and other networks.
 The opening theme song is "Reconnection" by Angela, while the ending theme song is "Link" (リンク, Rinku) by Azumi Waki, Nene Hieda, and Akari Kitō.
-Crunchyroll has licensed the series.
+Crunchyroll streamed the series.